The Dangers of Synthetic Marijuana

 • Cognitive impairment

-Manufacture-Based Risks
+Manufacturer-Based Risks

 Packaging is designed to attract consumers and can be brightly colored foil packages or plastic bottles.
-Additionally, accessibility is a problem as it can be purchased over the internet, at gas stations, novelty stores, or drug paraphernalia shops.1
+Additionally, accessibility is a problem as it can be purchased over the internet, at gas stations, novelty stores, or drug paraphernalia shops.

 You can experience short-term (acute) and long-term (chronic) side effects of synthetic marijuana.
-The most prevalent and pervasive psychological effects are the development of mental health disorders like affective disorders, schizophrenia, and psychotic states.3,4
+The most prevalent and pervasive psychological effects are the development of mental health disorders like affective disorders, schizophrenia, and psychotic states.

 Neuropsychiatric Functioning